Denizhan-Yigitbas/PotHoles_DSCI400/README.md

 3. A count vs channel type bar graph for potholes where channel Type is the method of reporting a potholes i.e. Web, Phone, etc.

-run python runtime/util/WeatherVSPothole to see visualization on:
+NOT FUNCTIONING: run python runtime/util/WeatherVSPothole to see visualization on:

 - The recorded temperature and precipitation recorded at a specific weather station and the number of potholes that formed around this weather station (within a specified radius) during